Mamaweegee123/MediaWave2000/README.md

 ## Developing MediaWave2000

 MediaWave2000 came to be after I realized how cool **FieldStation42** was but wanted something that can automatically convert your entire catalog just by the click of a button and it kind of ballooned out to what it is now (with more features coming soon!).
 I really want this to be something completely customizeable by you and build a community where we can share our setups, custom themes (when implemented), and bring back the golden age of television!
-This is still a very early beta so feel free to reach out and let me know of naything you found that needs fixing or features youd personally like to see!
+This is still a very early beta so feel free to reach out and let me know of anything you found that needs fixing or features you'd personally like to see!

 ---